spamsch/website/packages/shared/content/blog/sap-clean-core-reality-check.md

 BTP, when used as the integration and innovation layer, makes that evolution sustainable.
 It offers the elasticity, tooling, and decoupling the ERP core was never designed for.

 Treat Clean Core as a journey where the ERP kernel becomes leaner, BTP becomes richer, and enterprise agility improves through separation of concerns.
 The outcome is not just technical cleanliness — it’s operational resilience and architectural freedom.

+## From the Field: Clean Core in Practice

+Below are concrete snapshots where I’ve architected SAP solutions and steered Clean Core from slideware into operating reality.
+Some are lightly anonymised; one is a composite to illustrate common decisions.

+### Trade Finance on BTP (Real)

+- Context: Multi‑tenant BTP platform for factoring and treasury workflows.
+I owned the landscape: XSUAA roles/scopes, approuters, Spring services, and HANA Cloud schemas.
+Connectivity bridged to S/4HANA via destinations and principal propagation.
+- Clean Core stance: All workflow orchestration lived in CAP/Spring (Level A).
+S/4 exposure limited to released APIs and events for postings, business partners, and attachments (Level A/B).
+No kernel mods.
+- What made it hard: Legacy spreadsheets encoded eligibility rules.
+Business wanted “the same behavior.”
+We translated rules into explicit services and versioned contracts, then ran them in shadow mode before cutover.
+- What worked: API Management as the perimeter, ATC on ABAP Cloud stubs, and CTMS/GitLab pipelines enforcing evidence at every promotion.
+Upgrades became routine because the core surface area stayed small.
+- Result: We shipped without touching the kernel, passed independent pen tests, and kept auditors happy with deterministic runbooks and point‑in‑time recovery rehearsals.

+### RFID Laundry at 60M Events/Week (Real)

+- Context: Industrial IoT workload on BTP Kyma.
+NATS queues ingested RFID scans; hot data in HANA Cloud, warm in SAP IQ.
+Legacy ERP remained the record for some master data.
+- Clean Core stance: ERP integrations used governed REST semantics; no direct table writes.
+Orchestration, dedupe, replay, and analytics sat outside the core (Level A).
+Where the proxy system spoke proprietary payloads, we applied a canonical vocabulary and adapters.
+- What made it hard: Master data heterogeneity and bursty ingestion from gateways.
+Pushing “clever logic” into ERP would have been tempting—but wrong for upgrades and scale.
+- What worked: Event‑first design, tiered storage, and a stable contract that mobile apps, customer portals, and ERP all shared.
+We could evolve features without renegotiating ERP internals.

+### Pricing & Approvals Strangler (Composite)

+- Context: Brownfield S/4 with decades of Z‑pricing, PDF generation, and approval exits.
+- Clean Core move: Externalised pricing adjustments and approvals to CAP services on BTP (Level A); kept a small ABAP Cloud wrapper to subscribe to business events and publish decisions back via released APIs (Level A/B).
+- Managed debt: One edge case required an unreleased read for batch determination.
+We encapsulated it behind a façade, logged usage, and set a remediation target (Level C treated as temporary).
+- Result: Document creation, approvals, and “special pricing” logic moved out of upgrade paths.
+When S/4 upgraded, the ABAP wrapper and CAP contracts remained stable.

+## Patterns That Keep Me Out of Level D

+- Event the seams: Prefer events + idempotent consumers over deep synchronous calls across the core boundary.
+- Façade any internals: If you must touch unreleased objects, wrap them, tag them (owner, risk, removal plan), and monitor at runtime.
+- Shadow before cutover: Run externalised logic in observe‑only mode to build confidence without risking business flow.
+- Registry for extensions: Maintain an inventory of Level A–D artifacts with owners, SLAs, and audit notes; review after every release.
+- API perimeter first: Put API Management in front of S/4 and BTP services early; how you expose and version today determines your upgrade pain later.

+## Anti‑Patterns I Avoid

+- “Tiny change in the core” for speed that becomes a permanent D‑level dependency.
+- UI embedded in ERP for workflows that belong in BTP apps.
+- Point RFCs that bypass governance instead of using destinations and released interfaces.
+- Analytical joins in the transactional schema when HANA Cloud or federation fits better.

+## A Final Reality Check

+You don’t adopt Clean Core by decree—you earn it release by release.
+In the projects above, the win wasn’t zero custom code; it was relocating intent: transactions in S/4, orchestration and intelligence on BTP, with clear contracts between them.
+That’s the version of Clean Core that survives audits, upgrades, and growth.